t-w/ADFlib/README.md

 devices and files being byte-level copies of such devices, called disk images or dumps.
-In case of classic Amiga systems, such files are most often [ADFs](https://en.wikipedia.org/wiki/Amiga_Disk_File) or HDFs ("Hard Disk Files") contaning [OFS](https://en.wikipedia.org/wiki/Amiga_Old_File_System) or [FFS](https://en.wikipedia.org/wiki/Amiga_Fast_File_System) (there are also other Amiga filesystems, for instance [PFS](https://en.wikipedia.org/wiki/Professional_File_System)).
+In case of classic Amiga systems, such files are most often [ADFs](https://en.wikipedia.org/wiki/Amiga_Disk_File) or HDFs ("Hard Disk Files") containing [OFS](https://en.wikipedia.org/wiki/Amiga_Old_File_System) or [FFS](https://en.wikipedia.org/wiki/Amiga_Fast_File_System) (there are also other Amiga filesystems, for instance [PFS](https://en.wikipedia.org/wiki/Professional_File_System)).

-ADFlib allows accesing the aforementioned devices on 3 levels:
+ADFlib allows accessing the aforementioned devices on 3 levels:
 1. device level - access to blocks (storage units) of the whole device
 2. volume level - access to blocks of the logical parts of the device, which, in case of the Amiga ecosystem, are called volumes